MongoExpUser/AWS-CloudFormation-Stack-with-AWS-SDK-JS-V3/README.md

 ## PURPOSE

-* Normally an AWS CloudFormation stack can be deployed via AWS CloudFormation console. <br>
+* Normally an AWS CloudFormation stack can be deployed via AWS CloudFormation console or AWS CLI. <br>

 * An AWS CloudFormation stack can also be deployed via AWS SDK in any language of choice. <br>